 Conflict of interest

 Directors are required to keep the Company informed, on an ongoing basis, of any interest that could potentially conflict with their duty to the Company.
+Further, directors are required to disclose any new interests that could potentially conflict with their duty to the Company prior to each Board meeting.
 Where the Board believes a significant conflict exists, the director concerned does not receive the relevant Board papers, and is not present at the meeting whilst that item is considered.

 The Company has a Board Induction Pack to assist new directors in familiarising themselves with the Company.
-This is updated on an as needs basis.
+This is updated on an as needed basis.

 Independent professional advice